-Mary Berry’s flapjacks are so easy to prepare and only take 30 minutes to cook.
+Mary Berry’s flapjack recipe is so easy to prepare and only takes 30 minutes to bake.

-This delicious recipe for flapjacks makes 24 bars using just four store cupboard ingredients – but you could add chocolate chips, sultanas or raisins, or a sprinkle of desiccated coconut to give them an extra twist.
+This delicious recipe for flapjacks makes 24 bars using just four store cupboard ingredients – but you could add dried fruit or a sprinkle of desiccated coconut to give them an extra twist.
 These soft and chewy flapjacks will keep in an airtight container at room temperature for up to two weeks.
 Mary Berry recommends storing her flapjacks with a slice of bread to stop the flapjack bars from drying out and losing moisture.

 - 125g butter (plus extra for greasing)